NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## SERIAL RR Usage - option 1 {#serialrr1}

-The `serial` property of a member zone is provided by an SERIAL RRset with a single SERIAL RR named `serial.<m-unique-N>.zones.$CATZ`.
+The `serial` property of a member zone is provided by a SERIAL RRset with a single SERIAL RR named `serial.<m-unique-N>.zones.$CATZ`.

 For example, if a catalog zone lists three zones "example.com.", "example.net."